 Despite the suggested benefit of rTMS reported in some of the recent peer-reviewed literature, sufficient evidence is lacking from randomized, controlled clinical trials comparing rTMS with placebo therapies that demonstrates a durable outcome benefit of rTMS therapy for the treatment of tinnitus.

 Advantages of transcranial magnetic stimulation for tinnitus

 - The equipment is very expensive so very few places have it and it may be very far

 - The stimulation is very loud and you have to wear ear plugs

 - The stimulation feels like being hit in the head

 - Considered experimental and not covered by insurance

 - Out of pocket costs are in the $1000s

 There is still not enough evidence in the medical journals to support the effectiveness of transcranial magnetic stimulation for tinnitus treatment.
 The same level of brain stimulation that the transcranial magnetic stimulations is aiming to achieve, can be performed with particular sounds that are customized to the patient.
-This has been studied by physicians at University of California Irvine and found to be effective in helping tinnitus patients.
+This sound based therapy has been studied via research inspired by technology developed by Dr. Djalilian from University of California Irvine and found to be effective in helping tinnitus patients.
 For this breakthrough research-based tinnitus therapy click here.